Search Results 91-100 of 21471 for birth control

 Some women take birth control pills to manage heavy menstrual bleeding. ...
 Your doctor should review your medical and family history before you start taking ...

-This medicine may be used for birth control in teenage females but should not be used before the start of menstruation.
+This medicine may be used for birth control in teenage females but is not recommended before the start of menstruation.
 Geriatric.
 Appropriate studies on the ...

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.